Titelbild zum Artikel über die richtige Filterkaffee-Zubereitung.

 We developed the recipe for our Brazil Santa Alina, Bom Dia, Günter and Marcello Sweet coffees.
 Since we roast most of our espressos comparatively light, some of them are also suitable for filter preparation.

-For our lightest roasts like Peru Lima, Rwanda People's Farm and Colombia La Huerta, you can find the special brew guide at the end of this post.
+For our lightest roasts like Peru Lima and Colombia La Huerta, you can find the special brew guide at the end of this post or on the respective product pages of our filter coffee beans!

 Of course, these instructions can also be applied to coffees from other roasters.
 However, we strongly recommend buying high-quality coffee beans.
 You can read how to recognize these in our article on specialty coffee.